 Wherever possible admissions should be planned and involve all family and professionals so as to ensure each placement has the best possible start.

 For planned admissions we usually make a visit to the young person to meet them and assess their needs, to ensure we are the best placement for them.
-Upon a successful visit/ assessment by ourselves arrangements would then be made for parents/ carers, professionals and the young person themselves to visit Beachlands, and upon agreement of placement plans would then made for a transition where ever possible, and if it is in the best interest of the individual young person.
+Upon a successful visit/ assessment by ourselves arrangements would then be made for parents/ carers, professionals and the young person themselves to visit Beachlands, and upon agreement of placement plans would then make for a transition where ever possible, and if it is in the best interest of the individual young person.

 To make a referral please contact our Referrals Team.